carlosonunez/blog.carlosnunez.me/content/how-this-blogs-made-part-0-blog-gen.md

 I'm going to spend the next few posts talking about how I use `blog-gen` to deploy my app into Docker, Kubernetes and AWS.

-In this post, I'll describe how my blog is configured and how it works with `blog-gen` to get deployed into AWS S3 and CloudFront.
+In this post, I'll describe how my blog is conpost_imaged and how it works with `blog-gen` to get deployed into AWS S3 and CloudFront.

 In the next post, I'll talk about how I use `blog-gen` to generate containerized